“Getting old is like climbing a mountain; you get a little out of breath, but the view is much better!”

 You can’t control the stock market or the world economy.
 But you can hedge against uncertainty by having other forms of wealth.

-The oldest and most common hedge is gold.
+The oldest and most ubiquitous hedge is gold.
 It’s been used for thousands of years to protect against everything from inflation to currency devaluation to political risk.

-Don’t go overboard; most pros advise putting only as much as 10% of your portfolio into the King Midas metal.
+Don’t go overboard; most pros advise putting only about 10% of your portfolio into the King Midas metal.

 2. Get a second opinion